Bartosz-Slowik/Bartosz-Slowik/README.md

 ### Hi there 👋

-I'm Bartosz, a software engineering student💻 currently studying at  [pk.edu.pl](https://www.pk.edu.pl/index.php?lang=en&template=pk18-tpl)
+I'm Bartosz, a software engineering student💻 currently studying at Cracow University of Technology [pk.edu.pl](https://www.pk.edu.pl/index.php?lang=en&template=pk18-tpl)

 I have a passion for prototyping, IOT and hackathons.